Nancy J. Hayes, D.V.M., C.C.R.T./Practice Owner

 Dr. Manthey is a member of the Peoria County Veterinary Medical Association, the American Veterinary Medical Association, the American Animal Hospital Association, the Mississippi Valley Veterinary Medical Association, and the Illinois State Veterinary Medical Association.

 He and his wife, Holly, are avid Cardinal and Illini fans.
-They have two sons, Nate and Caleb, who both enjoy sports, school, and spending time with the family pets: a rescued dachshund mix named Lily and a Brittany puppy named Rory.
+They have two sons, Nate and Caleb, who both enjoy sports, band, school, and spending time with the family pets: a rescued dachshund mix named Lily and a Brittany named Rory.
 He enjoys spending time with Holly and their boys, going to University of Illinois sporting events, fishing, traveling, and attending family church activities.